Gionni2D/state-ex-machina/README.md

 **Core concepts**
   - state machine built on kotlin ```Flow``` to handle and store state changes
-  - reactive state that can be applied to the UI
   - reactive entities at the base for both states and intents
   - clear DSL with few core directives, open to customisation
   - lightweight